keripix/learn-css-layout/README.md

 ## About

 This project is created in a need to understand CSS Layouts and writing it properly.
+I use SMACSS as the principle in developing this project.

-I realise that this project may not reflect SMACSS true intention.
+I realise that this project may not reflect SMACSS' true intention.
 But I've tried my best to follow the SMACSS' guidance and some tips from a couple of resources.

-So, if you've found my implementation to be incorrect, I would be very honored if you open a discussion on this project issue's page.
+So, if you've found my implementation to be incorrect, I would be very honored if you'd open a discussion on this project issue's page.
 A pull request would be very awesome too.

 ## Target